 - Navigate to Demographic Updates

-DROPPING OFF MEDICATON FOR YOUR CHILD IN THE CLINIC?
+DROPPING OFF MEDICATON FOR YOUR CHILD IN THE CLINIC

-ARE YOU DROPPING OFF AN OVER THE COUNTER MEDICATION? - provide in the original package.
-The nurse can only give the dose listed on the package label and must be appropriate for your childs age.
-If your physician has ordered you to give more then the dose on the package label it would be considered a prescription dose, you will need to have your doctor complete the medication information portion of the Medication Administration Form (see notes for medical order regarding prescriptions below).
+DROPPING OFF AN OVER THE COUNTER MEDICATION- provide to the clinic in the original package.
+The nurse can only give the dose listed on the package label according to weight/age.
+If your physician has ordered you to give more then the dose on the package label it would be considered a prescription dose, you will need to have your doctor complete the medication information portion of the Authorization to Administer Medication form.